QuantEcon/lecture-python.myst/_sources/rand_resp.md

 In our non-randomized response method, we suppose that:

-- Members of Group A tells the truth with probability of $T_a$ while the members of Group B tells the truth with probability of $T_b$
+- Members of Group A tells the truth with probability  $T_a$ while the members of Group B tells the truth with probability $T_b$
 - $Y_i$ is $1$ or $0$ according to whether the sample's $i\text{th}$ member's report is in Group A or not.

 Then we can estimate $\pi$ as: